jjvanzon/Circular-Language-Spec-Plans/2. Future/Sub-Projects/Diagram Metrics Content Changes.md

 Diagram Metrics | Content Changes
 ---------------------------------

 This document contains some loose ideas about diagram metrics.

+Or 'Documentation: Automatic Diagram Organization'.
+The thing is: when diagrams do not organize themselves automatically (for instance positioning of the shapes and curving of the lines), the effectivity of the language might be reduced, possibly to a point that the intentions with the language might not be reached as much.
+If the diagrams would organize themselves automatically, the usability of the language might increase.

 That means positioning the shapes automatically for instance.
 Specifically excluded, are the ideas about Automatic Containment.
-Those ideas got a little side-tracked, because it's complex and has loose ends.
+That idea got a little side-tracked, because it's complex and has loose ends.

 Part of it, could be documenting ideas about diagram metrics that are only in my head and ones derived from a prototype the of diagram drawing engine that was made.